 After Scientific Reports decided not to issue a retraction, researchers began to react.
 Aravinda Chakravarti resigned from the editorial board of Scientific Reports.
 He said he took this step partly because he was not impressed with the way Scientific Reports handled this case of plagiarism.
 Chakravarti also shared concerns over the quality of peer review being conducted at Scientific Reports.
 He revealed that he knows of at least two cases where papers were published without the major concerns of reviewers being acknowledged.

 Steven Salzberg, a researcher at Hopkins but not a member of the editorial board of Scientific Reports, organized a campaign when he became aware of the plagiarized article.
 He got in touch with every member of the Scientific Reports editorial board who was also a Johns Hopkins employee.
 He wanted to know who all would be willing to resign from the editorial board over this context.
-So far, 21 editorial board members have signed a letter indicating that if the paper is not retracted, they will resign.
+So far, 21 editorial board members have signed a letter indicating resignation, in case there is no retraction.